pyOpenSci/pyopensci.github.io/_posts/2024-06-05-friends-dont-let-friends-package-alone-pyconus-24.md

 Among other things, pyOpenSci reviews software <link> as a constructive way to help scientists both create better software and get credit for the important work they are doing.

-The pyOpenSci community has created a Python package guide that harnesses the expertise, opinions, and experiences of 55 people.
+The pyOpenSci community has created a Python package guide that harnesses the expertise, opinions, and experiences of 61+ people.

 This guide provides:

-* a beginner-friendly overview of the packaging ecosystem combined with a
+* A beginner-friendly overview of the packaging ecosystem combined with a
-* start-to-finish tutorial that uses Hatch <link> to create a Python package.
+* Start-to-finish tutorial that uses [Hatch](https://hatch.pypa.io/) to create a Python package.

 Python is known for its incredible community, so it only made sense to leverage that collective knowledge and experience to create a packaging guide.
 Packaging doesn’t have to be complex.
 Friends can help.